-At the core, this analysis is about determining if there is a feasible means of gathering significant amounts of data from multiple sources into a single relational database schema for purposes of analyzing, understanding, and possible predicting standardized (i.e., over the counter products constructed for minority shareholder interests) corporate equity markets.
+At the core, this analysis is about determining if there is a feasible means of gathering significant amounts of data from multiple sources into a single relational database schema for purposes of analyzing, understanding, and possibly predicting standardized (i.e., over the counter products constructed for minority shareholder interests) corporate equity markets.

 It may be concluded that with the construction of such a database schema the information available may in fact unlock asymmetric information to equity market participants.
 Simply put, with information comes advantage within market structures that are at times zero sum.